MattJeanes/TeslaMateAgile/README.md

 #### Lookback Days
 Home Assistant by default only keeps 10 days of history and will fail to calculate charges if the data is missing.
 It is highly recommended to set this to a value lower than the number of days of history you have in Home Assistant.
 A good value is 7 days if you have the default 10 days of history.

+### Monta

+#### Client ID and Secret
+Monta requires users to supply their Monta public API client ID and secret to request charging information.
+It is only used to query charging information and at no point does TeslaMateAgile request or access any data related to anything else.
+You can find the related code [here](https://github.com/MattJeanes/TeslaMateAgile/blob/master/TeslaMateAgile/Services/MontaService.cs).

 ## FAQ